 Watch video of drawing IN ACTION!

-Of course, you can purchase your own Solve et Coagula alchemical illustration t shirt from my Etsy shop.
-I screen print each shirt by hand with care in my own shop.
+Of course, you can purchase your own Solve et Coagula alchemical illustration t shirt from my shop.
+I screen print each shirt by hand with care.

 Thank you for reading.
 Be sure to subscribe using the form below to get the latest updates!

 I thought I would share the stages of progress of my most recently completed original magical grackle ink drawing.
 I called this piece “Looking Beyond”.
 Grackles are abundant in my area and I have been fascinated with these birds for a long time.
 The males sport flashy black feathers that shine in iridescent colors of blue and green around their heads.
 They have appeared to me in dreams a number of times and I always have seen them as a messenger from beyond and a sort of spirit animal.
 Let’s take a look at this magical drawing in progress.